How to Avoid 8 Common Debt Settlement Pitfalls

 Anyone can negotiate directly with their own creditors.
 If you have the grit and patience, go for it.

 Creditors want to get paid, so they usually play hardball if you tell them you can’t afford to pay your debts.
-If you’re uncomfortable negotiating on your own, or you’re overwhelmed by the process, or you just don’t have the confidence in your ability to get the best outcome, help is available.
+If you’re uncomfortable negotiating on your own or you’re overwhelmed by the process or you just don’t have the confidence in your ability to get the best outcome, help is available.

 You don’t have to go it alone.

 Working with a professional debt settlement company might make the process easier and more successful.
-Plus, it relieves you of the burden of having to contact every single one of your creditors, likely multiple times, to make offers and negotiate terms.
+Also, it relieves you of the burden of having to contact every single one of your creditors, likely multiple times, to make offers and negotiate terms.

-Debt Settlement Pitfall #6: Falling For A Debt Relief Scam
+Debt Settlement Pitfall #6: Falling for a Debt Relief Scam

 Solution: Choose professional debt settlement help carefully.